i-RIC/solver_dev_manual/source/06/03/cg_iric_read_grid_integer_node.rst

 cg_iric_read_grid_integer_node
 ================================

--  Reads the integer attribute values defined for nodes of a structured
+Reads the integer attribute values defined at nodes of a grid.

 Format (FORTRAN)
 ------------------